+Bachelor students pay an average of £9,000 per year to study in the UK.
 Tuition fees for the academic year according to the British Education Guide are:

 - Medical and Clinical Sciences £20,000 – 30,000

 - Human and Social Sciences £10,000 – 17,000

 - Engineering Sciences £10,000 – 20,000

-Whereas, the term “fees” refers to the total cost, which includes all expenses of registration, books, etc. (contrary to American education where the term “fees” refers to the cost whether it’s total or not.
+Whereas, the term “fees” refers to the total cost, which includes all expenses of registration, books, etc. (contrary to American education where the term “fees” refers to the cost whether it’s total or not).

-Find more about Studies in USA.
+Find more in our guide on the studies in USA.

 Hence, be careful when reading the term “fees” and “tuition” when applying to a British university.
 If the cost of study “tuition” is estimated to be £9,000 per year, this means that the total cost of the study “fees” might be £10,000 or more depending on the type of study, university and so on.